digitalocean/container-blueprints/DOKS-CI-CD/README.md

 Why Argo and not Tekton for the CD part ?

-While you can accomplish CD using Tekton as well, Argo is more specialized for this task.
+While you can accomplish the CD part using Tekton as well, Argo is more specialized for this task.
 It's true that every CI systems can be used to perform deployments as well, but it implies more steps and logic to accomplish the same thing.
 Traditionally, you would use all kind of scripts and glue logic to create the CD part inside a CI system (take Jenkins as an example).
-Soon you will notice that it's unnatural, hence a dedicated CD solution is more appropriate.
+Soon, you will notice that it's unnatural, hence a dedicated CD solution is more appropriate.

 Other important aspects to consider: